Relightable 3D Gaussians: Realistic Point Cloud Relighting with BRDF Decomposition and Ray Tracing: Relightable 3D Gaussians

 \section{Relightable 3D Gaussians}

-In this section, we introduce a novel pipeline tailored for decomposing material and lighting from a collection of multi-view images based on 3DGS~\cite{kerbl20233d}.
+In this section, we introduce a novel pipeline to decompose materials and lighting from multi-view images based on 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d}.
 An overview of our pipeline is shown in Fig.~\ref{fig:pipeline}.